Large deviations in non-Markovian stochastic epidemics

-Recent progress has extended non-Markovian frameworks to chemical and biological systems.
-Aquino \& Dentz~\cite{aquino2017chemical} developed a formalism based on continuous-time random walk (CTRW) with non-exponential waiting times (WTs), later adapted in~\cite{vilk2024gene, vilk2024escape, vilk2025rock} to models of gene expression, population dynamics, and competition.
+Recent progress has extended non-Markovian frameworks to chemical and biological systems, using the continuous-time random walk formalism with non-exponential WTs~\cite{aquino2017chemical}.
+This was later adapted in~\cite{vilk2024gene, vilk2024escape, vilk2025rock} to models of gene expression, population dynamics, and competition.
+Here, we combine this framework with the WKB approach~\cite{dykman1994large, ovaskainen2010stochastic, assaf2017wkb} of Hindes~\textit{et al.}~\cite{hindes2022outbreak} to study non-Markovian epidemic dynamics beyond mean field in a well-mixed setting.
+We calculate the memory kernels from general WTs and derive the effective late-time master equation~\cite{aquino2017chemical, vilk2024escape}.
+We then compute the mean outbreak size and its full distribution within the SIR model, using gamma-distributed WTs as a prototypical example.
+We then analyze the SIS model, deriving the metastable mean, its full distribution (QSD), and MTE---the first passage time to the absorbing, disease-free state~\cite{redner2001guide,assaf2010extinction}.
+Finally, we test our formalism using empirical WTs for both infection and recovery.

-Here, we combine the WKB~\cite{dykman1994large, ovaskainen2010stochastic, assaf2017wkb} approach of Hindes~\textit{et al.}~\cite{hindes2022outbreak} with the non-Markovian framework of Aquino~\textit{et al.}~\cite{aquino2017chemical, vilk2024escape} to study non-Markovian epidemic dynamics beyond mean field in a well-mixed setting.
-We compute the mean outbreak size and its full distribution within the SIR model, using gamma-distributed WTs as a prototypical example.
-We then analyze the SIS model, deriving the metastable mean, its full distribution, and MTE---the first passage time to the absorbing disease-free state~\cite{redner2001guide,assaf2010extinction}.
-In both cases, we calculate memory kernels from general WT distributions and derive effective master equations using the final value theorem~\cite{aquino2017chemical, vilk2024escape}.
-Then, we apply the WKB approximation~\cite{dykman1994large, assaf2017wkb} to obtain those key properties.
+\black{It is important to note that, in this work we focus on well-mixed populations, i.e., fully-connected networks, in which all individuals are considered identical.
+As such, for simplicity, we consider only two global reactions: infection and recovery, both with generic WT distributions, whose mean depends on the system's state.
+While this constitutes an oversimplified representation of realistic scenarios, it turns out that our model can reproduce, at least qualitatively, key features of large deviations in non-Markovian epidemic dynamics on complex networks.}

 \textit{Non-Markovian SIR model. } Within the well-mixed SIR model, given that the rates of infection and recovery per individual are $\beta$ and $\gamma$, respectively, the discrete-state stochastic reactions can be written as $(S, I) \!\to\!
 (S \!-\!
 1, I \!+\!
 1)$ with mean rate $\beta S I/N$, and $(I, R) \!\to\!
 (I \!-\!
 1, R \!+\!
 1)$ with mean rate $\gamma I$.
 Defining the population fractions as $x_s = S/N$, $x_i = I/N$ and $x_r=R/N$, assuming $N\gg1$ and ignoring noise, the mean-field rate equations read